 The Euro, Which Countries Use It, Its Pros and Cons

-Why All EU Countries Don't Use the Euro
+Why Not Every EU Country Uses the Euro

 The euro is the form of money for the 19 member countries of the eurozone.
-It's the second most widely-used currency in forex trading after the U.S. dollar.
-It's also the second most-widely held foreign exchange reserve used by central banks.
-As of the second quarter 2018, foreign governments held $2.1 trillion compared to $6.5 trillion in U.S. dollar reserves.
+It's the second most widely used currency in forex trading after the U.S. dollar.
+It's also the second most widely held foreign exchange reserve used by central banks.
+As of the third quarter 2018, foreign governments held $2.2 trillion compared to $6.6 trillion in U.S. dollar reserves.
 The International Monetary Fund reports this quarterly in its COFER Table.